Mazhabsho/Type-of-Error-JavaScript/README.md

    ![](./img/2.PNG);
 ### Reference Error

-     Reference Error (ReferenceError): this occurs when a variable reference can’t be found or

-     is not declared.
+     In essence, a reference error occurs when JavaScript tries to access a variable that

+     doesn’t exist, hasn’t been defined, or doesn’t exist in the current scope from which you

+     are trying to access it.
 Run the code below to see the type of error it logs:

    ![](./img/3.PNG);

    ![](./img/4.PNG);
 ### Type Error

-     Type Error (TypeError()): This is an error caused by misusing a value outside its own data
+     If I ask you to give me the result of the addition of 1 plus H will you be able to give me

+     the answer?
+The obvious answer is NO.

+     The same goes in JavaScript!
+If you add 1 and H in JavaScript or when you try to perform

+     operations on two operands of unmatched types, JavaScript throws a TypeError.We can

-     type scope.
-We can represent this in the following way:
+     represent this in the following way:

    ![](./img/5.PNG);